thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 I help companies make the most of their technology by supporting them in machine learning projects.

+Is your business using AI but are feeling stuck?
+Many companies often feel overwhelmed navigating the sea of options and trade-offs when rolling out AI and often just want to know if they’re doing it right.

 ## What can I do for you?

 I'm a devops and machine learning engineer with 8+ years of experience working with both scientific